wp-plugins/football-pool/readme.txt

 I had to remove the required library because of WordPress plugin license policies.
 If you want to enable the charts then see the Help page in the WordPress admin for details on how to install the required library.

 = I don't see my blog users as players of the pool. = Go to the WordPress Admin &raquo; Football Pool &raquo; Users screen and check if these users are added in a league (if you are using leagues).
-Newly registered users are automatically added, but users that allready existed in your blog have to be updated in the admin screen.
+Newly registered users are automatically added, but users that already existed in your blog have to be updated in the admin screen.
 In order to make them a player in the pool add them to a league and save.
 If you delete a league, then the users in that league must be placed in another league.
 If you're not using leagues, then make sure the users are not removed from the pool via the Users screen.

 = Is there a translation available? =